deesynertz/how_to_create_rep/README.md

-git commit -m "any message you want to add as commit" git branch -M master git remote add origin <Your github rep URL> e.g https://github.com/deesynertz/how_to_create_rep.git git remote set-url origin <Your new github rep URL>
+git commit -m "any message you want to add as commit" git branch -M master git remote add origin <Your github rep URL> e.g https://github.com/deesynertz/how_to_create_rep.git

+### in case you have remote origin but in any sucmstance you need to change the remote URL the you have to use below code as commted by @shebyclassic2018
+git remote set-url origin <Your new github rep URL>
 git push -u origin master